NeoResearch/neocompiler-eco/README.md

 * Runs RPC with all enabled plugins and up-to-date features;
 * Provide basic statistical data;
 * Use websockets to provide some useful information;
-* It can be used on TestNet, or even MainNet (however, this is extremely not recommended).
+* It can be used on TestNet, or even MainNet.
-* Integrate with `neologin`/`O3wallet`/`neolink` project (or any other), to allow secure key management for Test/MainNet ((previously tested on NeoCompiler Eco for NEO master-2x only - Waiting for third-party updates on NEO 3x).

 ### Roadmap